intmus/intas19-20/_07-increasingly-complex-rhythms/assignment-forum.md

 comments: true
 ---

+### Reminder: Midterm Exam

+The midterm exam will be given during class time on Thursday.
+No makeup exams will be given.

+The midterm will contain questions on the following topics:

+- Melodic intervals
+- Harmonic intervals
+- Major and minor scales (natural, melodic, harmonic)
+- Triads (Major, Minor, Diminished, Augmented)
+- Seventh Chords (dd, dm, mm, Mm, MM)
+- Rhythmic dictation
+- Melodic dictation

 ### Reminder: Earmaster

 This week's EarMaster assignment is due Friday, October 5, 2018, at 5:00 p.m.
 Be sure to check that you are doing the right assignment!